 Epistle Readers: All practicing Orthodox Christian parishioners are encouraged to serve as Epistle readers.
 In addition to weekend Sunday morning services, there are occasions during lent and special sacraments that require readers.
 Please see the Parish Priest directly to support this ministry.

 Fellowship Group: We continuously encourage newcomers to join our group.
 Unless there is a special occasion when we meet at a restaurant or travel, our typical meetings take place at the Hellenic Center on the second Thursday of every month at 11:30 AM.
 We always begin our meetings with a meal.
 The cost for lunch is $3 for members and $5 for non-members.
 We serve a substantial meal with entrée, salad, drinks and dessert.
 Dues are $25 annually.
-Please contact our treasurer, Kathy Koines or either of our co-presidents, Paul Pagiotas or Eliana Georgelos, for information.
+Please contact Eliana Georgelos for more information.